 Will God of War be the first of a new trilogy that continues the narrative?
 There are likely several more games in the Nordic setting if recent developer comments are to be understood.
 According to these developers, “a new saga is beginning for sure” with the upcoming God of War.
 While there is a chance this could suggest a variety of new settings for the character, it seems more likely he will stay in Norse mythology for at least another trilogy.
 Either way, we know this isn’t Kratos’ last game, and whatever is down the road, game director Cory Barlog already has it mapped out.

 Will God of War feature the series’ staggeringly huge boss fights?
-The troll in the original God of War trailer was a nice touch, but the new reveals of a dead giant and World Serpent in the recent E3 2017 trailer has upped the ante for the potential size of boss fights.
+The troll in the original God of War trailer was a nice touch, but the new reveals of a dead giant and World Serpent in the recent E3 2017 trailer has upped the ante for the potential size of boss fights, as did the horned demon in the recent story trailer.
 Part of what made the staggering size of old boss fights feasible was the fixed camera, and without it, it’ll be interesting to see how the boss fights step it up.
 That said, this concern is mitigated when one remembers that the studio has never failed to step it up when it comes to boss fights.

 Will God of War feature the old games’ Rage ability?
 Previous God of War titles have featured a Rage ability that has allowed Kratos to kick the killing into overdrive.
 Judging by the gameplay we’ve seen, Kratos can employ a similar ability when combating enemies of the Norse mythos.
 It looks to be less flashy than the outbursts of his past, but it will presumably have a comparable effect.